What to Expect at Your Next Diabetes Eye Exam

 If you were diagnosed with diabetes at very unhealthy blood sugar levels, you may notice your vision is blurry.
 This is due to swelling in the lens of the eye from high blood sugars.
 Usually, this is temporary and your vision improves as your blood sugars return to healthy ranges.
 Mention the blurred vision you're experiencing to your doctor.
 Your eye specialist will likely wait to make changes to your glasses or contacts until blood sugars improve and your vision changes settle.3

-How often should I be going for eye exams?
+How often should I go for eye exams?

-The American Diabetes Association recommends that diabetes eye exams should occur every one to two years if you have no signs of eye complications and stable glucose levels.
+The American Diabetes Association recommends that diabetes-related eye exams should occur every 1 to 2 years if you have no signs of eye complications and stable glucose levels.
 If you have signs of diabetes eye complications, eye exams should be done at least once every year, or more often if your eye issues are more concerning.4

-A study of people on Medicare Part B showed that less than half of them had completed a diabetes eye exam over a five-year period.
-In addition, less than one out of five people had their exams done every six to twelve months.
-This is a BIG deal because routine eye exams can catch and treat diabetes eye complications in the early stages, leading to better outcomes.5
+A study of people on Medicare Part B showed that less than half of them had completed a diabetes-related eye exam over a 5-year period.
+In addition, less than 1 out of 5 people had their exams done every 6 to 12 months.
+This is a large deal because routine eye exams can catch and treat diabetes eye complications in the early stages, leading to better outcomes.5

 Some of the terms for the various complications can get confusing.
 Let's discuss a few common eye complications associated with diabetes.
-These can include:
+These can include:6-9

-- Diabetes retinopathy: with retinopathy, the blood vessels associated with your retina are damaged, causing leaky or blocked blood vessels.
-These lead to blood flow and pressure changes in the eye, which could decrease vision or cause blindness.6
+- Diabetic retinopathy: with retinopathy, the blood vessels associated with your retina are damaged, causing leaky or blocked blood vessels.
+These lead to blood flow and pressure changes in the eye, which could decrease vision or cause blindness.

 Join the conversation